Flora-San/FullstackQAEngineer/amazonTest/README.md

 ```

 **Install Selenium**
-with the following command line :
+With the following command line :
 ```
 pip install selenium
 ```